jianzhaobi/bjzresc/README.md

 ## Tricks of Building R Packages

 ### Add required dependencies
-he easiest way to add `Imports` and `Suggests` to your package is to use `devtools::use_package()`.
+The easiest way to add `Imports` and `Suggests` to your package is to use `devtools::use_package()`.
 This automatically puts them in the right place in your `DESCRIPTION`, and reminds you how to use them.
 ``` R
 devtools::use_package("dplyr") # Defaults to imports
 #> Adding dplyr to Imports